How to convert a bath into an upcycled garden chair

 A few years back our neighbour updated his bathroom and he offered us the old bath.
 I have to admit he did look rather amazed when we said we would take it (as was I!).
 The bath was added to the vegetable patch as an additional raised bed for our children to plant flowers in.
 However, after clearing some trees and bushes, and a lack of interest from the children, we decided that the bath needed to be upcycled.
 Its perfect for making an upcycled gardn chaor – bath chair!

 This spring my husband has been working hard in the garden, clearing areas, cutting back plus adding a touch of upcycling around the place.
 My son has gained a mud kitchen from old pallets.
-As a family we have gained an upcycled fire pit (a dug out flower bed lined with old rocks from former projects).
+As a family, we have gained an upcycled fire pit (a dugout flower bed lined with old rocks from former projects).

 So if you fancy having a go at making your own bath chair here’s how we approached it.

-DIY Bath Chair
+Upcycled Bath Chair

 Firstly consider which end of the bath you wish to use – the sitting end of the bath looked distinctly more comfortable.
 We marked 29 inches in from the back of the bath.

 Slowly cut through the bath using an angle grinder.